Yandex Cloud

 6. Confirm the changes: type yes into the terminal and press Enter.

-You can verify the updated registry name in the management console or using the following CLI command:
+You can check the updated registry name using the management console or this CLI command:

 yc iot registry list

-To rename a registry, use the update REST API method for the Registry resource or the RegistryService/Update gRPC API call.
+To update a registry name, use the update REST API method for the Registry resource or the RegistryService/Update gRPC API call.

 Management console